 Risk management is the process of identifying, assessing, and responding to risks.
 Risks can be both threats and opportunities.
 Risk management is important for all organizations because it helps them identify potential problems and take steps to prevent them from happening.

-There are many different ways to approach risk management, but the most effective approaches are those that are integrated.
 Today we’re going to share an actionable integrated risk management definition and explain what your organization can do to embrace an integrated approach.

 What is an integrated risk management approach for an organization